VictoriaMetrics/VictoriaMetrics/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### Checklist (Optional for External Contributions)

 - [ ] Include a link to the GitHub issue in the PR description, if possible.
-- [ ] Add an item to the [Changelog](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/docs/CHANGELOG.md) that describes the problem you're addressing and how you're solving it.
+- [ ] Mention the change in the [Changelog](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/docs/CHANGELOG.md).
+Explain what has changed and why.
+If there is a related issue or documentation change - link them as well.

   Tips for writing a good changelog message::